Primechain/primechain-api-docs/docs/usecases/kyc_individual.md

 * The encrypted KYC data is stored in the DATA_MASTERLIST stream.
 * Your primechain address, the data hash and the digital signature are stored in the DATA_SIGNATURE_MASTERLIST stream.

-# 2. Download KYC data
+# 2. Decrypt, verify and retrieve data from the blockchain
 To download data, use `post /api/v1/decrypt_download_data` and pass these parameters:
 * The transaction id of the transaction in which the data was stored on the blockchain
 * The AES password